neroist/nova/DOCS.md

 ### Options
 `rgb` - **Type: list/sequence.
 Optional.**
-The color you want to set on the device.
+The color you want to set on the device in an RGB format.
 Has to be 3 numbers seperated by a space.
 This option has no `-x` or `--x` ~~thing~~, a list of numbers/integers are just given to the command.
 If left blank, the command will print the current color in an rgb function.